blackhiro/healthyu/content/about/_index.md

 # authorSignature : "images/about/signature.png"
 ---

-Purpose
+<h1>Our Mission</h1>

-There’s a reason why people want to live well.
-Would you like to live healthier and be healthier?
-At Healthy-U we believe that you are never too old or too young to start getting fit.
-That’s why at Healthy-U we bring the fitness to you to become a Healthier YOU!
-I want YOU to be a healthier YOU!
+<h5>Living healthy isn't just a hobby for us here at Healthy U its our job, our 9 to 5 is helping people meet their physical fitness goals.
+Healthy U is a team of physical trainers who weren't happy just training people and sending them home, we aren't interested in you just working out.
+We understand through expirence that the best way for you to reach your goals and live a healthier life is to actually have an all encompassing plan and baselines to understand and tailor said plan to your goals.</h5>

-Who we are
+<h2>Who we are</h2>

-Healthy-U is a group of fitness professionals whose focus is to bring YOU a fun and safe workout environment at your convenience.
-We do educate and provide feedback using in-person conversations and Mobile technology.
+<h5>Healthy U is a group of fitness professionals whose focus is to bring YOU a fun and safe workout environment at your convenience.
+We use a analytical approach to track your progress and keep you on the path to meeting your fitness and health goals.</h5>